rixx/books.rixx.de/data/reviews/gene-kim/the-phoenix-project/index.md

     Win'
 plan:
   date_added: '2015-07-01'
+related_books:
+- book: charles-stross/the-atrocity-archives
+  text: Not exactly a better take on IT management, but also not not that.
 review:
   date_read:
   - 2013-09-01
-  rating: 3
+  rating: 2
 ---

 The Phoenix Project is a very nice management introduction for IT projects, talking about ITIL, about processes and about Agile Methods.

-It's only very basically made up to seem like a novel instead of a textbook, but if you accept it as such (a very entertaining textbook instead of a novel), it works really well.
+It's only very basically made up to seem like a novel instead of a textbook, but if you accept it as such (a very entertaining textbook instead of a novel), it works fairly well if you don't mind the incessant preaching.
+(I do mind)

 Also, the depiction of what can, must and will go wrong in IT Operations is just so spot on it might hurt.